 Farm Animals at Peteys Pumpkin Patch

 Fantasy Farms is a farm that grows produce, including both corn and pumpkins.
 They have a number of animals too though which are fun for kids to see.
 It’s not a “petting zoo”.
-It’s more of a hobby farm were you can visit and enjoy the animals, but in most cases not touch them.
+It’s more of a hobby farm where you can visit and enjoy the animals, but in most cases not touch them.

 The animals can be found near the kids’ play area which is called Fort Runamuk.
 That’s where you’ll also find a number of small kids’ play houses that children can enjoy.

 Last year the farm had two pot-belly pigs (named Miss Piggy and Barbie Q).
 They also had a 10-year-old miniature horse (named Sugar) and about 8 hens (including Betty, Veronica and the Dixie Chicks).
 There was also a rooster named Jug Head.

 Other animals that visitors could see last year included 6 momma goats and three baby pigmy goats.
 They were available for both hugs and pictures.
 There were also 20 or so rabbits ranging from a few weeks old to about two-years-old.
 They lived in the same pen as JP the friendly chicken.